apiaryio/api-blueprint/API Blueprint Specification.md

 		...

 <a name="Payloads"></a>
-## 5. Payloads
+## 5. Payload
-A payload is data expected in a HTTP request or sent in a HTTP response.
-A Payload consists of meta information in the form of HTTP headers and content received or sent in a HTTP body.
-Furthermore, an API Blueprint Payload can include its description as well as a discussion of its parameters.
+Payload section represents the information transferred as the payload of an HTTP request or response message.
+A Payload consists of meta information in the form of HTTP headers and content in the form HTTP body.
+Furthermore, an API Blueprint Payload might include a description, discussion of its message-body parameters and a validation schema.

-Note that the term "payload" (excluding its description) as used in this document is technically a subset of [HTTP Payload](http://www.w3.org/TR/di-gloss/).
-There might be some additional metadata (HTTP headers) specified outside of the scope of the payload that can form up the final HTTP Payload.

 A Payload **should have** its Media Type associated.
-A Payload's Media type represents the metadata that is always received or sent in the form of a HTTP `Content-Type` header.
+A Payload's Media type represents the metadata always received or sent in the form of a HTTP `Content-Type` header.

-The Payload section header syntax is follows:

-	# <payload identifier> [(<media type>)]

-The Payload subsection header syntax is follows:

-	+ <payload identifier> [(<media type>)]
+Following section are payload sections: [Request Section](#ResourceRequestSection), [Response Section](#ResourceResponseSection) and [Object Section](#ResourceObjectSection).
+Refer to the specific payload sections on how to define a payload of the specific type.

 The Payload might include following **optional** subsections: